 - Small business owners

 - Any individuals wanting an overview of the existing position regarding electronic commerce and related legal aspects

 - Webinars can either be attended online or by obtaining recordings.

 - This is a 3-hour webinar.
 Online lectures take place on Zoom from 08:00-11:00.

 - When opting for recordings, follow the instructions in your registration confirmation email to request access to view recordings online.
 Recordings can be viewed at any time once you've received login details.
 Recordings are only available for a limited time, please refer to your registration confirmation letter for more information.

 - Each presentation is accompanied by a comprehensive reference manual which is sent electronically in PDF format.

 - Be equipped with a thorough understanding of e-commerce law, presented to you by an expert in the field.

-- Receive a set of seminar notes, all yours for future reference on ECTA, electronic contracts, and its legal implications.
+- Receive a set of webinar notes, all yours for future reference on ECTA, electronic contracts, and its legal implications.

 - Empowering you with knowledge to excel in practice is what moves us forward.